Commercial Photography in Greenville SC

 OK, here are some of the differences:

 In the product’s second photo the detail of the grain is lost.
-Additionally one’s eye keeps dancing between the distracting specular highlights (white spots), creating unwanted focal points that detract from the overall impact of the advertisement.
-Using “auto” mode for both the image and the flash, the image is underexposed, the white balance (color temperature) is off and there are hard, abrupt shadow transitions due to the relatively small, light source… very utilitarian, similar to a coal miner’s light or a cop shining a mag-lite at a DUI checkpoint.
-So why not just increase the exposure (make the entire photo brighter)?
-While this may bring out a bit of detail in the shadows, we’d still have the issue of blown out and annoying highlights, paltry shadow transition, intrusive quality of light, lack of definition and texture in the wood grain, a narrow tonal range and incorrect white balance.
-In short – a bland, flat image is a bland, flat image and significantly diminishes your advertisement’s effectiveness.
+Additionally one’s eye keeps dancing between the distracting specular highlights (white spots).
+This creates unwanted focal points that detract from the overall impact of the advertisement.
+Using “auto” mode for both the image and the flash, the image is underexposed.
+Furthermore, the white balance (color temperature) is incorrect.
+Moreover, there are hard, abrupt shadow transitions due to the relatively small, light source.
+Overall, this is very utilitarian, similar to a coal miner’s light or a cop shining a mag-lite at a DUI checkpoint.
+Therefore, why not just increase the exposure (make the entire photo brighter)?
+This may bring out a bit of detail in the shadows, however we’d still have other issues.
+For example, annoying highlights, bad shadow transition, bad light quality, no texture in the wood grain and incorrect white balance.

 So Why Hire a Professional?

-In short, you will save time, money and eliminate stress.
-As a business owner, I am quite accustomed to thinking “well I can take care of that myself”.
-Sure, given the right equipment, enough knowledge and time I too could fix my own transmission, stop a leak in my roof or represent myself in court (well, maybe not that last one).
+In short, you will save time, money and stress.
+Business owners often think, “well I can take care of that myself”.
+Sure, given enough time, I too could fix my own transmission or fix a leaky roof (well, maybe not).
 But its probably wise to let the experts do what they been doing day in and day out for years.
 Your business goal should be to grow your customer base and increase sales.
 Advertising (correction, the right advertising) will do just that.
 Hire the experts do their job so that you can make more money focusing on yours.

 Put simply, a professional commercial photographer will produce professional grade images that succinctly and accurately communicates your business’s product, service, equipment, location, message, etc. in a compelling manner to your target market.
 Considering that it takes just moments for people to form an impression after they see your commercial / advertisement, you have very little time to for your message to make an impact.
 Photography is like a megaphone.
 Average photography looks generic.
 It will blend in with other banal images and broadcast to the public that you are an average (at best) business or it will turn people off completely.
 Great photography will amplify your brand.
 It will also engage your client with the advertisement on a deeper level and motivate the consumer to seek more information and / or purchase your product.